mahesh-hegde/mahesh-hegde/README.md

 When I was studying pre-university, I got introduced to programming, on a mobile phone using termux, which made me reasonably proficient with unix shell scripting.
 Later I took Computer Science in undergraduate.

-But you might find [reddit-rip](github.com/mahesh-hegde/reddit-rip) interesting.
+You might find my project [reddit-rip](github.com/mahesh-hegde/reddit-rip) interesting.